gsudre/lab_notes/091-rna_seq_in_Dereks_data.md

 write.csv(hold, file=out_fname, row.names=F)
 ```

 So, in the end I had to change from the original approach.
-Now, we have...
+Now, we have only p <

-* Try also dx + region!
+.05 and p<.1 to select the variables.
+I'll play with stepAIC later if necessary.
+I then tried lme models if using both regions, but only lm if doing it within
+region.
+I also played with Diagnosis or Diagnosis*Age for lm (keeping Age as
+covariate candidate in the former), and Diagnosis*Region, Diagnosis*Age for lme,
+but keeping Region as fixed covariate and Age as fitereable when appropriate.

+I'm compiling them into 2 different Excel sheets, with different tabs
+each.

 * play with adding the different covariate domains sequentially